 Going to church to worship God should not be filled with anxiety and trepidation.
 Going to church to worship God should be filled with excitement and expectation.
 We should expect to hear a word from God and be moved by that word.
 Often we get what we expect to get so we should expect the best from every Sunday morning service.

 When you feel like you don't want or need to go to church on a Sunday morning, remember this.
 Each Christian is like a log on a fire.
 When only one log is burning, it does not have other logs to help it burn.
-The lonely log exerts all its energy alone and than goes out.
+The lonely log exerts all its energy alone and then goes out.
 However, if that single log were with other logs, it could simply roll over and they could all burn together without much effort from any of them.
 The fire burns the hottest, and the fire burns the longest when many logs are on the fire.

 You are one of those logs.
-If you combine with other worshipers, your life will be the brightest and the warmest.
+If you join with other worshipers, your life will be the brightest and the warmest.
 Therefore, make every effort to worship with others every chance you get.
 You will be glad you did and so will the other logs.